flyway/flyway-test-extensions/README.md

   * <b>clean</b> - execution of flyway task clean
   * <b>init</b> - execution of flyway task init
   * <b>migrate</b> - execution of flyway task migrate
+* FlywayTest annotation can be used at
+  * each test class (once per test case)
+  * each test method
+  * together with JUnit Before annotation
-* Annotation can be used at
+* Annotation FlywayTests support test if a more than one database should be contrlled dirung test.
+Annotation can be used at
   * each test class (once per test case)
   * each test method
   * together with JUnit Before annotation